nlfiedler/mokuroku/README.md

 implementations of `Document.map()` and `ByteMapper` defined by the application.

 The index keys output by the application need not be unique.
-The library will append a unique suffix (a [ULID](https://github.com/ulid/spec) to be specific) to ensure that no index entry will overwrite any other.
-The application can emit an optional value for the index entry, while the library will inject the primary key automatically before saving the index row to the database.
-The format of that index value is entirely up to the application.
+The library will append the data record primary key to ensure that no index entry will overwrite any other (the two keys are separated by a null byte; if you need to change this use the `Database.separator()` function).
+The application can emit an optional value for the index entry, whose format is entirely up to the application.